GrayHatter/gr.ht/content/posts/get-a-job.md

 everyone who's given the choice does choose to write open-source code.
-The reason proprietary code exists is because the choice most software developers are given is between "write code for a FOSS project," or have enough food to eat, and a place to live, with enough money support loved ones.
+The reason proprietary code exists is because the choice most software developers are given is between "write code for a FOSS project," or have enough food to eat, and a place to live, with enough money to support loved ones.
 Well, a false choice doesn't actually count as a choice at all.

 Given these options, charging for proprietary software is the only reasonable